BluStor/GateKeeperSDK/README.md

 ### Document Changes

 1. Satisfy any pull requests.
-2. Switch to the "releases" branch.
+2. Switch to the "staging" branch.
 3. Ensure that the branch is up-to-date with the "master" branch.
 4. Update `build.gradle` file with the next appropriate Version and Build Numbers.